PRODUCTS » DATA CENTERS » Cooling

 Hot / cold aisle

-Arranging cabinets into hot / cold aisles is a standard solution for data centers.
-Cabinets are oriented face to face, while cold air is supplied through perforated tiles in a raised double floor.
-Standard ANSI/TIA/EIA-942-A recommends a cold aisle width of 1.2 metres.
-This is generally the size of two double floor tiles.
-Cold air is supplied via perforated tiles at the front of the cabinets which is delivered to each of them by fans.
+The standard practice in data centers is to arrange cabinets into hot/cold aisles.
+The cabinets are positioned facing each other, and cold air is supplied through perforated tiles in a raised double floor.
+According to the ANSI/TIA/EIA-942-A standard, the recommended width for a cold aisle is 1,2 meters, which typically corresponds to the size of two double floor tiles.
+Cold air is supplied via perforated tiles at the front of the cabinets, which is distributed to cabinet by fans.
 Cold air is supplied to active elements through doors with 80 % perforation.
-In this case, the double floor is used to deliver cold air and it is necessary that all other openings in the floor, such as the cable entries are covered.
-The reason is to maintain static air pressure in the double floor and to minimise cold air loss.
+In this configuration, the double floor is used to deliver the cold air, and it is necessary to cover all other openings in the floor, such as cable entries.
+The reason for this is to maintain static air pressure in the double floor and to minimize cold air loss.

 Contained cold aisle